change-metrics/monocle/README.md

 for service in prometheus grafana; do systemctl --user start monocle-$service; done
 ```

-4. Check metrics with grafana dashboard at http://localhost:19030/
+4. Check metrics with grafana dashboard at http://localhost:19030/ (login with 'admin:secret')

 ## Contributing